Theatre Of Memories

 After breakfast, I’d sit down and watch Multi-Coloured Swap Shop – a children’s TV show on Saturday morning.

-The theme to Swap Shop
+The theme to the TV show Swap Shop

 The fact that I was 17 years old didn’t put me off from watching it.
 I loved watching it.
 It got my weekend off to a perfect start.